Black Thursday, 1929

 Down by: 83.4%

-Arguably the most famous of stock market crashes, the Great Depression left many nations around the world in a state of despair for over ten years.
+Arguably the most famous of stock market crashes, Black Thursday that eventually led to the Great Depression left many nations around the world in a state of despair for over ten years.
 Australia was not immune to the market slump, which saw our economy collapse and, at the peak of the Great Depression, unemployment rise to 32%.

 There were a number of factors that contributed to the Wall St crash of 1929.
 During the ‘roaring twenties’ the stock market saw rapid expansion and people from all walks of life began putting their savings into stocks deeming it to be a safe bet.
 The speculation was dangerous, but what made it worse was the growing number of people buying stocks on margin.
 Buying on margin meant that the investor only needed 10-20% of their own money to buy a stock and the remainder they typically borrowed from a broker.
 If a stock price fell lower than the loan the broker would likely issue a ‘margin call’ requiring the investor to repay the loan immediately.